Join me!

 2. Sand each section with heavy grit sandpaper, and then use a finer grit to smooth out the surface.
 Do not sand the bark on the edges.

-3. Coat front, back, and sides with clear varnish and let dry.
+3. Coat the front, back, and sides with clear varnish and let dry.
 Untreated wood can also look beautiful as it absorbs the drips and condensation from the glasses that sit on it.

 How to Make Natural Branch Coasters

-Optional: Add Designs with Wood Burning
+Optional: Add Designs With Wood Burning

 While the wood grain is beautiful on its own, you may feel like adding an extra special touch.
 An inexpensive wood burner, a bit of time, and creativity are all you need to create designs such as these.